-Whether you are an athlete, a worker or a senior, we are all at risk of injury.
-However, relieving the pain is not enough to solve the problem.
-Too often, the injury leaves after-effects that people do not think about and that can increase the risk of re-injury, other pain, or decreased activity.
-The physiotherapist is the health professional best able to treat you following your injury so that you regain the maximum of the capacities you had before.
-This article presents you the different physical qualities that will be treated by your physiotherapist.
+Whether you are an athlete, a worker or a senior citizen, we are all at risk of injury.
+However, pain relief is not enough to solve the problem.
+Too often, the injury leaves various after-effects that people do not think about and that can increase the risk of getting injured again, developing other pains or having to reduce their level of activity.
+The physiotherapist is the health professional best suited to treat you after your injury so that you recover the maximum of your previous abilities.
+This article presents the different physical qualities that can be treated by your physiotherapist.

 Range of motion and flexibility

-The range of motion is the ability of a joint to move without abnormal restrictions caused by joint or muscle stiffness.
-Flexibility is the ability of the joint and muscle structures to stretch.
+Range of motion is the ability of a joint to move without abnormal restrictions caused by joint or muscle stiffness.
+Flexibility is the ability of joint and muscle structures to stretch.

-Strength is the tension that a muscle can generate.
-It is what allows you to lift objects, practice a sport or do a job.
-When the strength is generated for a prolonged duration at a lower intensity, it is called endurance.
-As for power, it is the maximum force that a muscle produces over a short period of time.
+Force is the tension that a muscle can generate.
+It is used to lift objects, play sports or perform work.
+When force is generated for a prolonged period of time at a sub-maximal intensity, it is called endurance.
+Power is the maximum force that a muscle can produce over a short period of time.

-Ex: A lack of strength or endurance will limit your ability to walk long distances, to stand for long periods or to do your work.
+For example, a lack of strength or endurance will limit your ability to walk long distances, stand for long periods of time, or do your job.
 A lack of power will limit your ability to jump or run, among other things.

 Joint stability is the resistance of the structure to move beyond what the joint allows.

-Ex: After a sprained ankle, stability will be affected.
-If it is not recovered, the risk of a new sprain will increase considerably.
+For instance, following an ankle sprain, stability will be affected.
+If you do not recover, the risk of a new sprain will increase considerably.
 Repetitive sprains can damage muscles, nerves and ligaments.

 Balance and proprioception

-Balance is the ability to control our body so we do not fall.
-It is required in various sports such as archery or gymnastics, but also in everyday life during our movements.
-Proprioception is the ability to know where and how our bodies and joints move in space.
+Balance is the ability to control your body so that you don’t fall.
+It is required in various sports such as archery or gymnastics, but also in everyday life when moving.
+Proprioception is the ability to know where or how your body and joints move in space.

-Ex: A lack of balance or proprioception following a sprained ankle or knee increases the risk of injury, for example, when you walk on uneven ground (hiking).
+A lack of balance or proprioception following an ankle or knee sprain increases the risk of injury, for example, when walking on uneven ground (hiking).